ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 Ziping Liu really enjoys using Adobe Acrobat DC Pro ever since having the chance to use it for the first time when I interned at a law firm.
 In case you want to use it with React with a bit more Typescript This Wrapper allows Adobe PDF Embed to work great with React 18 and Typescript

+## Try it out yourself in the sandbox!
+- Run the code and see it compile at [codesandbox.io](https://codesandbox.io/s/8nw0gh)

 ### Quick Guide

 `npm install react-adobe-embed`